 32. Roasted Mushrooms in a Browned Butter, Garlic and Thyme Sauce

-Even I, who am not the world’s biggest mushroom fan, have to admit that these Roasted Mushrooms in a browned butter, garlic and thyme sauce really do look delicious.
+Even I, who isn’t the world’s biggest mushroom fan, have to admit that these Roasted Mushrooms in a browned butter, garlic, and thyme sauce really do look delicious.
 I am pretty sure the bowl would be wiped clean at the end of Christmas dinner.